A Few Words About How I Got Here:

 13 years working in university counseling centers prior to starting my own telehealth practice

-Currently located in VA, but licensed in MA, CA, & VA
+Located in VA, but licensed in MA, CA, DC, & VA

 Ready to feel more authentic, connected, and joyful in your day-to-day life?